krisrowe/ai-food-log/README.md

 | `make test-integration` | Runs only the integration tests (requires a configured API key). |
 | `make clean` | Removes all generated files, such as virtual environments and cache files. |
 | `make help` | Displays a list of all available commands. |

-### ⚠️ Known Limitations

-- **Multi-Product Prompts**: The system currently struggles with prompts containing multiple, comma-separated food items.
-This is a known issue and is being actively worked on.
-While you can try it, it may not produce the expected results.
-  - **Example of an experimental multi-product prompt:**
-    ```bash
-    make log FOOD="121g turkey breast, 1 great value fiber brownie, 2 bananas"
-    ```

 ## ⚙️ Configuration